quarkslab/minik8s-ctf/README.md

 This challenge could potentially run on any Kubernetes infrastructure but is currently designed especially for the minikube virtual machine environment.
 You might spoil yourself by running it on a different setup than recommended.
-You don't need any extra cloud account to run the challenge, it runs on Linux x86 hosts directly by creating a virtual machine for isolation.
-If you don't trust the installation and you don't want to read all the challenges content, rent a dedicated server to run the VM or wait for the cloud version.
+You don't need any extra cloud account to run the challenge.
+It runs on Linux x86 hosts directly by creating a virtual machine for isolation.
+If you don't trust the installation and you don't want to read all the challenges content, rent a dedicated server to run the VM or wait for a cloud version.

 **WARNING 1**: Do not start the challenge running Kubernetes in Docker (with kind for example), it's running in privileged containers a.k.a. root processes